Sweeping plan

 • In the "ELLIMETAL" gridIn this case, we find the test matrix with the 8 tests forming an orthogonal matrix.

-• In the next column you can manually add the test results as shown in the following figure: DOE BALAYAGE data
+• In the next column you can manually add the trial run results as shown in the following figure: DOE BALAYAGE data